Alternative Lisbon guide

 Lisbonne alternative nightlife

-The underground Lisbon reveals itself at night and reveals places that seem to be discreet during the day :
+The underground Lisbon comes to life at night, revealing spots that remain discreet during the day :

-3- Bus Paragem and its festive concerts (Anjos).
-Manu Chao came one summer evening unexpectedly to sing for the people of the neighbourhood.
-We were there !
-Latin music, afro-beat, funk.
-They have table football.
+3- Bus Paragem (Anjos) and its festive concerts in which Manu Chao made once an unexpected appearance one summer evening to sing for the people of the neighborhood.
+We were there!
+There, you can find Latin music, Afrobeat, funk … And as a little extra, they have table football.

-5- Desterro with its famous dark-room (Intendente).
-Electro music.
+5- Desterro (Intendente) and its famous dark-room, perfect if you’re a fan of Electro music.

 7- Fabrica Braço de Prata (Marvila).
-Old factory, cultural centre for latino and afro concerts.
-Splendid place that invites us to stay until the end of the night.
+An old factory turned cultural center for Latino and Afro concerts.
+A splendid place that invites you to stay until the end of the night.

 8- In Bloom (Arroios).
-Underground bar founded by Italians, mainly electro music.
+Underground bar founded by Italians, mainly playing electro music.

 9- Kimbo Bar (Penha de França).
-Formerly a bar for prostitutes, nowadays it has become the meeting place for party-goers after the closing of Damas… and for those who don’t have the patience to wait in line at the LUX Fragil.
+Formerly a bar for prostitutes, it has now become the go-to spot for party-goers after Damas closes… and for those who lack the patience to wait in line at LUX Fragil !

 10- Nada Temple (Marvila).
-Located in a warehouse in Marvila, Nada Temple is a cultural and artistic space during the day, an electro mecca at night and until noon.
-For hardcore party people.
-At night this place is the new EKA PALACE.
-It is the same team that manages it.
+Located in a warehouse in Marvila, Nada Temple is a cultural and artistic space by day, and an electro hotspot by night, staying open until noon.
+A spot for hardcore party people.
+At night, it’s the new EKA PALACE, run by the same team.

-11- Secret Garden LX (Graça) is a garden located below a point of view that is very popular with tourists.
-Only the bravest among you will dare to push the door when the great sound rises into the heavens.
-A perfect place for the early evening.
+11- Secret Garden LX (Graça) is a garden located below a popular viewpoint for tourists.
+Only the bravest will dare to push the door when the booming sound rises into the heavens.
+A perfect spot for the early evening.

 12- After Hours (Graça).
-Bar for the stragglers, those who want to remake the world or simply for those who don’t want to go to bed.
-Ideal after an evening in Damas (again !).
-Discretion required.
+A bar for the stragglers, those looking to change the world, or simply for those who aren’t ready to go to bed.
+Perfect after an evening at Damas (once again!).
+Discretion is required.

 Lisbon by night offers an extensive underground scene that allows you to party until the early hours.

-Especially in Barreiro, opposite Lisbon, ADAO is a completely underground artistic and cultural association.
+Especially in Barreiro, opposite Lisbon, ADAO is a fully underground artistic and cultural association.

 ADAO is an artistic and cultural association that is part of the alternative Lisbon.

-There is no more underground than street art.
-These graffiti reflect the history of a city, of a neighbourhood.
-Its day-to-day problems.
-From the vandal to the artist, the street is a space of freedom where everyone can express themselves.
-If Lisbon is today one of the most famous cities for street art, it is undoubtedly due to the new wind that blew after the fall of the fascist dictatorship in 1974.
+There is nothing more underground than street art.
+These graffiti pieces reflect the history of a city, of a neighborhood, daily struggles and stories.
+From vandals to artists, the street is a space of freedom where anyone can express themselves.
+If Lisbon is now known as one of the most famous cities for street art, it is undoubtedly linked to the fresh wind of change that blew through the country after the fall of the fascist dictatorship in 1974.

 Graffiti street artist in Lisbon where you can see street art in most of the city centre